TommesJay/website/source/en/our-software.md

 * crowd:it is a software package for microscopic, agent-based simulation of pedestrians and generally people.

-* It is a self-developed software based inter alia on Prof. Gerta K�ster's Optimal Steps Model and Dr. Kneidls research at TUM
+* It is a self-developed software based inter alia on Prof. Gerta Köster's Optimal Steps Model and Dr. Kneidls research at TUM

 ## Features of crowd:it